Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 30, 2019

 14. Screen shot 2021 05 17 at 9.03.40 am

-gozar almost 5 years ago
+gozar about 5 years ago

 Good thing that little urchin Christina wasn’t born in a country that uses metric weights or it would have been totally unremarkable.